Yanbo-Zhu/Kubernetes/96_02_Kustomize/96_02_99_kustomize和Helm一起使用.md

 # 1 总览

-就是使用kustomize 去不足 由执行helm chart 生成的 Manifest Yaml File
+就是使用kustomize 去补足 由执行helm chart 生成的 Manifest Yaml File

 Kustomize is [built](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization) from _generators_ and _transformers_; the former make kubernetes YAML, the latter transform said YAML.
 Kustomize, via the `helmCharts` field, has the ability to use the [`helm`](https://helm.sh) command line program in a subprocess to inflate a helm chart, generating YAML as part of (or as the entirety of) a kustomize base.